elixir-lang/elixir/lib/elixir/pages/Guards.md

 The whole guard is true if and only if all guard expressions evaluate to `true`.
 If any other value is returned, the guard fails.
 In particular, guards have no concept of "truthy" or "falsey".

-For example, imagine a function that checks that the head of a list is not nil:
+For example, imagine a function that checks that the head of a list is not `nil`:

 ```elixir
 def not_nil_head?([head | _]) when head, do: true